Dulles Airport Work 2003

 Transmissions from the gateways were received by a high-gain antenna shown here.
 GEO was committed to wireless communications from the early days, even incorporating "radio waves" into the company logo.

-Monitoring The Project Today
+Monitoring the Project Today

 What technology would we use to monitor the same project today?